final-hill/final-hill.github.io/content/solutions/cathedral.md

 ### See what your tools can't show you

-Cathedral's visual model makes accountability state legible as graphs, diagrams, and matrices — not forms.
+Cathedral's visual model makes coherence state legible as graphs, diagrams, and matrices — not forms.
 Goals as a justification graph.
 System as editable C4 diagrams.
 Glossary as a topic map.
 Risks as a probability × impact matrix.
 The same model, rendered differently for a Planner, Owner, Designer, or Builder.